Eleanor Wildy FdA MBACP

 Adult and Childhood Trauma.
 Trauma doesn't always mean abuse.
 Experiencing trauma can be witnessing a distressing event, becoming a victim of crime or being involved in an accident.

 Being the Sibling or Child of the 'Cared For' or Carer.

 Debilitating Illness or Injury

 Negative or unhealthy body image

-I charge £45 per session, payable by cash, cheque or BACS only on the day of the session.
+I charge £50 for a 60 minute session, payable by cash, cheque or BACS only.
+Fee due before the session.
 I review my fees annually.